-Mature Height: a deciduous shrub, 6' to 10' tall with an equal or greater spread, shape is rounded and spreading loose and somewhat open, multi-stemmed.
+Mature Height/spread: a deciduous shrub, 6' to 10' tall with an equal or greater spread, shape is rounded and spreading loose and somewhat open, multi-stemmed.

-Soil / Climate: hardy to zone 3; possible 2.
-Tolerant of dry sites, but prefers wet areas along streams and ponds.
+Soil / Climate: The Red Osier dogwood is tolerant of dry sites, but prefers wet areas along streams and ponds.
 Ranges from Maine to Manitoba and south.
 Easily transplanted, quite adaptable to many soils, but likes moisture, full sun to light shade, easily grown United States.
 It is even found on the west coast of the United States and down into the mountains of Arizona and New Mexico.